marcovidonis/marcovidonis.com/src/pages/articles/building-my-new-website-with-gatsby.md

 I've wanted to give static site generators a try for a while now.
 Here's why I chose Gatsby for the latest iteration of my website, and a few of the things I learnt in the process.

 I started my design from [this template](https://github.com/shantanu-deshmukh/vhealth-gatsby), so I would have a good starting point for the design.
-I chose this template because it looked clean and modern, and it had a few of the elements I knew I'd need, such as project cards.
+I chose the vHealth template because it looked clean and modern, and it had a few of the elements I knew I'd need, such as project cards.
 I also knew there would be space for personalisation: Adding the articles section, creating all secondary pages, and modifying site navigation (more on this below).

 ## Why Gatsby